ewidl/BmpARGB8888ToC/README.md

 When converting the bitmap file to a C array using standard tools (e.g., [Bin2C](https://www.segger.com/free-utilities/bin2c/)), the resulting pixel array is therefore not properly aligned.

 Packag `bmp_argb8888_to_c` solves this problem by adding an additional gap of 2 bytes between the [DIB header](https://en.wikipedia.org/wiki/BMP_file_format#DIB_header_(bitmap_information_header)) and the pixel array when converting the bitmap.

+### Bitmaps to fonts

+The extracted C array contains the transparency information for each pixel of each font (from top left to bottom right for each pixel).
+This can be used as mask for creating anit-aliased fonts on a screen.
+The expected input is a bitmap with all the fonts in a single row (in ASCII-order).

 ## Example